robbrody/Adventure_Works_HR_Project/README.md

 3. Are there any opportunities to optimize Adventure Works's hiring practices based on the data?

-4. What are the potential enhancements to the dashboard that could maximize its value for decision-making?
+4. What potential enhancements could maximize the dashboard's value for decision-making?

 ## Tools Used for the Analysis